Angels (Robbie Williams song): Reception

-The Scottish newspaper Aberdeen Press and Journal wrote that "Angels" is "perhaps the strongest cut" from the Life thru a Lens album.
+Aberdeen Press and Journal said "Angels" was "perhaps the strongest cut" from the Life thru a Lens album.
 John Bush from AllMusic noted Williams' "crooning".
-Larry Flick from Billboard described it as a "sweet ballad that never gets sappy".
+Larry Flick of Billboard described it as a "sweet ballad that never gets sappy".
 He noted that the production is "first-rate, the lyric is thoughtful and ear-grabbing, and his smoky, crisp vocal is a sheer delight.
 All that and a chorus to kill for."
-Daily Record wrote, "The ex-Take That star shows he has come of age with this melodic pop ballad."
-They also added, "Surprisingly grown-up sounding Robbie on what is his best tune to date."
-Irish Independent called it an "epic ballad".
+An editor for Daily Record felt Williams had "come of age with this melodic pop ballad" and complimented a "surprisingly grown-up sounding Robbie on what is his best tune to date".
+The Irish Independent called it an "epic ballad".